Congo Free State propaganda war: William Sheppard

 In the late 1880s William Sheppard, an African-American Protestant missionary, started to write to American newspapers and magazines about the mutilations and murder that he witnessed.
 With threats of taxation and deportation, Leopold put a stop to Sheppard's writing.
 Leopold subsequently demanded that missionaries direct all concerns to him and not to the press.

 E. V. Sjöblom

 Swedish Baptist missionary E. V. Sjöblom spoke of the atrocities to all who would listen.
 In 1896 he published in the Swedish press a detailed article on the Congo's rubber industry, and this was reprinted elsewhere.
 He spoke about the brutality of the Force Publique at a public meeting attended by the press.
 Congo State officials counterattacked with newspaper articles, letters, and comments from Leopold in the Belgian and British press, and quickly silenced Sjöblom.
-The missionary never spoke up again.